stepkun/behaviortree/README.md

  ✅: Supported<br>
  ☑️: Supported with some caveats<br>
- 🚦: Not yet fully tested but should work<br>
+ 🚦: Needs testing but should work<br>
  🔴: Not yet supported<br>
  ??: Unclear if it can be supported<br>
  ❌: Will not be supported